Wbiu/WVR-Glove-Wiki/README.md

 > such as soldering equipment, 3D printer and some tools ... <br/>
 > Also some knowledge in C++ would help you a bit.

 > **info** : for newbies this could be a bit tough.
 I was thinking about doing a youtube tutorial.
-For that please vote [here]() if there is an interest for a video.
+For that please vote in [discord](https://discord.gg/FY35dYT8) in the vote chanel, if there is an interest for a video.

 * esp32 (wroom/wrover) Dev-board (I´m recommending that you get 2 of them )
 * 1x 9 axis IMU (in this project a BNO055 was used)